nayeliMC26/BritoHuynhVilla_3210_1/README.md

 ## Instructions

-Run the following commands:
+Run the following commands:\
 `npm install --save three`

 `npm install --save-dev vite`

-We have also used the library [js-confetti](https://www.npmjs.com/package/js-confetti) to show confetti using emojis after the game is finished.
-Install it by running the following:
+We have used the library [js-confetti](https://www.npmjs.com/package/js-confetti) to show confetti using emojis after the game is finished.
+Install it by running the following:\
 `npm install --save js-confetti` or `npm i js-confetti`

 Finally, run